VGLoic/aws-exploration/README.md

 ```
 I used all the default options and it created a `.dockerignore`, a `compose.yml`, a `Dockerfile` and a `README.Docker.md`.
 All the files contain explanatory comments wich is greatly appreciated.

 During the creation process of the Dockerfile, I set that the listening port was `3000` and as a consequence, the `EXPOSE 3000` command has been added in the Dockerfile. **However**, I don't really know in advance which `port` I will use since I setup the exposed `port` in my service as controlled by the `PORT` env variable.
-The `EXPOSE` cmd is actually not publishing and acts as a documentation between the Dockerfile and the developer running it, as [the documentation](https://docs.docker.com/engine/reference/builder/#expose) explains.
+The `EXPOSE` cmd is actually not publishing the port and acts as a documentation between the Dockerfile and the developer running it, as [the documentation](https://docs.docker.com/engine/reference/builder/#expose) explains.
 Therefore, I remove the `EXPOSE 3000` line in my Dockerfile and I will handle the exposed `PORT` when running my container.

 I modify the `compose.yml` as an example of it
 ``` yaml